Tamamen elektrikli Trezor, Renault’nun yeni tasarım dilinin sinyallerini veriyor.

 Bir üretim otomobili olmak için çok muhteşem ama Trezon kesinlikle Renault’nun yeni tasarımları için ipucu niteliğinde.

-Gallery: Renault Trezor konsept
+Galeri: Renault Trezor konsept

 - Renault Trezor concept unveiled at the Mondial De L’Automobile Paris 2016